Nice trek exploring little-visited trails and villages of Tushetis Alazani valley.

 Another option is the Kamaz truck which brings supplies from the lowlands to Omalo.
 These drivers usually pick up passengers for a symbolic price but the truck has no fixed schedule.
 It departs like each other day in the morning, so it can´t be relied upon.

 If you reached Jvarboseli, there is a decent chance you plan to continue on foot.
 There are several options.
 You can start trekking towards Verkhovani and Nakle-Kholi pass, from where you can either descend to Parsma to see more Tush villages or traverse the Pirikita range to see more of a nature.
 You can also follow the road back to Omalo which takes one a day - not the most exciting hike since it's on a dirt road but views are great, nevertheless.
+Or you can take a direction towards Gogrulta village.
 And you can also continue deeper into the Tushetis Alazani valley, crossing to Pankisi gorge or towards Borbalo pass and Khevsureti.

 And, of course, you should be able to hire also jeep back to Omalo - the cost of such ride should be about 200 GEL